radaladar/zerda-java-basics-practice-1/README.md

 ```

 #### Explain what you did, and answer the questions here:
+The actual output is an error message signaling that non-static method getnumber cannot be referenced.
+This is due to the fact that the method is called not on an instance of Blackberry (such as b), but the object itself.
+If getNumber was a static method it could have a return value even if Blackberry is uninstanciated.
+To get the supposed output, we have to either call getNumber on b, or make it a static method.
+However, there is one more problem.
+As Blackberry extends Apple, the message "Apple is created", is printed whenever a Blackberry is created.
+Thus, we have a number of options, we can either make Apple an abstract class or interface, so Blackberry would have to override Apple's constructor.
+Or not extend Apple with Blackberry.
+I would argue that this latter solution makes more semantical sense (With maybe both extending an abstract SmartPhone superclass.)
+My modifications can be seen in the code snippet above.

 ## 4. Question time! (~20 mins) [6p]

 ### Whats the difference between a Class and an Object?
 [2p]
 #### Your answer:
+A Class is the blueprints containig fields, constructors, getters and setters, and other methods (or possibly only an executable main method).
+While an Object is an instance of a class created and its fields assigned values by a constructor method.

 ### What is the superclass when a class doesnt extend anything?
 What methods will it inherit (the two most important is enough)?
 [2p]
 #### Your answer:
+The superclass will default to the Object class.
+It will inherit the following methods: clone(), equals(), finalize(), getClass(), hashCode(), toString().

 ### What is polymorphism?
 [2p]
 #### Your answer:
+Polymorphism is the ability of Objects in Java to take different forms depending on what methods are invoked on them.
+The most common example for this is when a parent class reference is used on a child class object.